 ONA’s Legal Affairs Committee works with the Board of Directors to formulate the organization’s position on legal issues that impact our members and the digital journalism community.
 The committee reviews lawsuits with an eye toward joining, either as a party or as an amicus (or “friend of the court”), as well as proposed briefs and legislation that may affect how journalists do their jobs.

-- Mandy Jenkins, Board member
+- Mandy Jenkins, Chair

 - David Ardia, Assistant Professor of Law, University of North Carolina at Chapel Hill

 ONA joined a coalition of media organizations in a letter to President-elect Trump requesting his commitment to the historic tradition of a protective press pool for the sake of transparency: “This isn’t about access for the press itself; it’s about access for Americans in diverse communities across the country.”